Serena back on clay, Sharapova wins thriller

 HALEP ON HOLD

-Top seed Simona Halep had been due to close out the day's play but will have to wait until Wednesday for her match against Alison Riske after rain affected the schedule.
+Top seed Simona Halep had been due to close out the day's play but will have to wait until Thursday (AEST) for her match against Alison Riske after rain affected the schedule.